Clastify logo

 Image

-For an element such as F₂ or Si, both atoms have the same electronegativity, so Δχ = 0.
-The value of χ̄ is just the electronegativity of that element.
-For a compound such as BaI₂, use the Ba–I bond; the formula ratio does not move the plotted position.
-In the same way, C=O in CO₂ and C≡O in CO are plotted from the C and O electronegativities.
-Bond order is not used for this diagram.
+For an element such as F2F_2 or Si, both atoms have the same electronegativity, so Δχ=0\Delta \chi = 0.
+The value of χˉ\bar{\chi} is just the electronegativity of that element.
+For a compound such as BaI2BaI_2, use the Ba–I bond; the formula ratio doesn’t move the plotted position.
+In the same way, C=OC=O in CO2CO_2 and COC\equiv O in COCO are placed using the electronegativities of C and O. Bond order is not used for this diagram.

 Predicting properties from position

 Silicon is a useful example.
-It sits between metallic and covalent character.
+It falls between metallic and covalent character.
 Its atoms form a covalent network, so it is brittle, but it also shows some metallic-style behaviour: it is lustrous and acts as a semiconductor rather than a typical insulator.

 Comparing materials with varying bonding character